raspberrypi/documentation/usage/python/README.md

 ### apt

-Some Python packages can be found in the Raspbian archives, and can be installed using apt, for example:
+Some Python packages can be found in the Raspberry Pi OS archives, and can be installed using apt, for example:

 ```bash
 sudo apt update